 However, they must be accompanied at all times, as it goes without saying, but I’m going to say it anyway, there is a lot of water!!
 I think it’s a brilliant place for children to have their first experience of looking at gardens.

 The water gardens have been around for quite some while now.
-Prior to being this beautiful garden, the site was a water meadow (and if you drive along the road towards Swaffham from Oxborough, you’ll see more water meadows on your right).
+Prior to being this beautiful garden, the site was a water meadow (and if you drive along the road towards Swaffham from Oxborough, you’ll see more water meadows on your left).

 Billy Knights, a retired farmer, began the design after his son suggested as a joke that he should have a water garden.
 In 1970, when he was 70, using the tributary of the River Wissey which is a natural trout stream, Billy started digging the ponds and waterways and worked tirelessly in the gardens until he died at the age of 93.